Tarikdxd/SakuraHost/README.md

 ##  Yasal Uyarı

 Bu yazılım sadece eğitim ve test amaçlıdır.
 Growtopia veya Ubisoft ile hiçbir bağlantısı yoktur.
 Hosts dosyasında yapılan değişikliklerin sorumluluğu kullanıcıya aittir.

+# [EN]

+# 🌸 SakuraHost – Private Server Switcher

+A modern and user-friendly hosts file manager developed for the Sakura Private Server.
+It makes connecting to Growtopia private servers safe and effortless with a single click.

+## Features

+* **One-Click Connection**: Simply press the “Activate” button to connect to the Sakura server.
+* **Safe Revert on Exit**: When the application is closed, your hosts file is automatically restored to its original state.
+* **Premium Design**: A sleek, modern, and eye-friendly “Sakura Dark” theme.
+* **Language Support**: Turkish (TR) and English (EN) language options.
+* **Administrator Privileges**: Automatic permission handling to securely modify the hosts file.

+## Installation and Usage

+1. **Download**: Download the latest version (`SakuraHost.exe`) from the [Releases](https://github.com/username/SakuraHost/releases) page.
+2. **Run**: Launch the application as an administrator.
+3. **Activate**: Toggle the button to enter the server.
+4. **Close**: When you exit the game, close the application and everything will return to normal.

+## Legal Disclaimer

+This software is intended for educational and testing purposes only.
+It is not affiliated with Growtopia or Ubisoft.
+The user is solely responsible for any changes made to the hosts file.